Rebecca Newman: Television and radio

 Since 2005, Newman has appeared extensively on BBC regional radio and commercial radio stations, among them BBC Radio Bristol and BBC Radio Norfolk.
-She first appeared on BBC One's Songs of Praise in November 2014, performing The Prayer with the vocal group Blake, and again in May 2015 singing Abide with Me as a solo performance in Manchester Cathedral.
-The broadcast of the final round of the BBC Radio 2 Young Chorister of the Year competition in St Paul's Cathedral featured the special guests, Newman with Blake, in live performance, and on the Radio 2 Weekend Wogan show she was interviewed by Sir Terry and performed live on air.
+She first appeared on BBC One's Songs of Praise in November 2014, performing "The Prayer" with the vocal group Blake, and again in May 2015 singing Abide with Me as a solo performance in Manchester Cathedral.
+The broadcast of the final round of the BBC Radio 2 Young Chorister of the Year competition in St Paul's Cathedral featured the special guests, Newman with Blake, in live performance, and on the Radio 2 Weekend Wogan programme she was interviewed by Terry Wogan and performed live on air.

 Charity

-Newman has worked extensively with charities including directly fundraising for ChildLine and for the Royal National Lifeboat Institute, whose Coast to Coast tour in 2012 earned her the RNLI Award for Outstanding Achievement.
+Newman has worked extensively with charities including directly fundraising for ChildLine and for the Royal National Lifeboat Institution, whose Coast to Coast tour in 2012 earned her the RNLI Award for Outstanding Achievement.
 She has recently become the patron for Socks and Chocs, a West Midlands based homeless outreach charity.She has performed for fundraising events for many charities and community organisations, including The Royal British Legion. and Tumaini Jipya.
 In June 2017 she joined Joseph Calleja in a gala charity evening at the Victoria and Albert Museum in support of the Inle Trust.